FatimaMuhammadAdam/FatimaMuhammadAdam/README.md

 A Researcher and AI enthusiast
 ------------------------------

 I have been working in the field of natural language processing, and I have also worked on machine learning and deep learning projects.
-I am an alumnus of the Federal University Dutse, the Arewa Data Science fellowship, DSN-Ladies in AI, DSN, and the Global AI Hub.
+I am an alumnus of the Federal University Dutse, the Arewa Data Science Fellowship, DSN-Ladies in AI, DSN, and the Global AI Hub.

 * 🌍  I'm based in Jigawa Nigeria
 * ✉️  You can contact me at [fateemamohdadam2@gmail.com](mailto:fateemamohdadam2@gmail.com)